MBA Comparison, Updated June 2026

 Cal State Dominguez Hills MBA$370/credit~$11,840WSCUC + ACBSPWaived for qualifying applicants32-credit; CSU online programme.

-Mississippi State Online MBA$497/credit~$15,400SACSCOC + AACSBWaived for qualifying applicants31-credit AACSB MBA; flat rate regardless of state residency.
+Mississippi State Online MBA~$606/credit~$25,000SACSCOC + AACSBWaived for qualifying applicants30-credit AACSB MBA; flat rate regardless of state residency.

-WGU MBA tuition from wgu.edu/mba; UoPeople from uopeople.edu/mba; UF Online from distance.ufl.edu; AACSB members directory at aacsb.edu.
-Verified May 2026.
+WGU MBA tuition from wgu.edu/mba; UoPeople from uopeople.edu/mba; UF Warrington Online MBA from warrington.ufl.edu; AACSB members directory at aacsb.edu.
+Verified June 2026.

 AACSB vs ACBSP at the MBA Level